FAQ

 Q. Is the TPA affiliated with a particular denomination?

-A. No. The TPA network includes participating churches from the North American Baptist Conference, Converge Worldwide, Southern Baptist Convention, Sovereign Grace Churches, and some that are not affiliated with a denomination.
+A. No. The TPA network includes participating churches from the North American Baptist Conference, Converge Worldwide, Southern Baptist Convention, and several that are not affiliated with a denomination.
 The TPA network is open to including participating churches and pastors who resonate with our convictions (see the Convictions document or the Catalog).

 Q. Who are the current participating churches and pastors?